 Biogas plant owners are right to question their mixing efficiency as one of the first and simplest ways to raise their biogas yield.

-So, when we were asked by sponsor Landia to review their GasMix biogas reactor mixing system I decided to go back to first principles, to check the value of mixing to all chemical and bio-chemical reactions.
+So, when we were asked by sponsor Landia to review their GasMix biogas reactor mixing system I decided to go back to the first principles, to check the value of mixing to all chemical and biochemical reactions.

 “If the motion of the fluid is turbulent, the transfer of fluid by eddy motion is superimposed on the molecular transfer process.
 In this case, the rate of transfer to the surface [so that a reaction can occur] will be a function of the degree of turbulence.
 When the fluid is highly turbulent, the rate of transfer by molecular motion will be negligible compared with that by eddy motion. “

 Ref: Page 325, MOMENTUM, HEAT AND MASS TRANSFER; Chemical Engineering, Volume One, Revised second edition, By J. M. COULSON and J. F. RICHARDSON, Pergamon Press.

 The higher the rate of transfer by molecular motion (or mass transfer) the more rapidly the biogas producing organisms (methanogens) will be able to grow and reproduce.